menu

 Marfa real estate is some of the most expensive in Texas, although Marfa house values don't compare to the most expensive real estate in the U.S.

-When you are in Marfa, you'll notice that it is more blue-collar than most other communities in America.
-38.66% of Marfa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Marfa is generally considered to be a blue-collar town.
+38.66% of the Marfa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marfa is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Marfa who work in teaching (15.27%), art, media, and design (14.22%), and sales jobs (10.12%).

 Of important note, Marfa is also a city of artists.
 Marfa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Marfa’s character.